celliern/triflow/docs/_sources/cookbook/displays.rst.txt

 a simulation with the ``Simulation.add_display`` method, or just called at every step during the simulation.

-A "null" display will be written as
+A “null” display will be written as

 .. code:: ipython3